monorail-xyz/docs/docs/community/discord.md

 [https://discord.monorail.xyz](https://discord.monorail.xyz)

+**The Railblazers**

+Our Discord has a special role available to anyone that can find the secret swap on Monorail.
+Head on over to our Discord for some clues!

 **Telegram OGs**

 The Monorail OG chat has been closed.
-Over the coming days we'll be sharing information on how to claim your OG role in Discord.
-If you are in the OG chat, do not leave just yet.
+Information on how to claim your OG Discord role is available on Telegram.

 <!-- ## Proof-of-use